 - Trazodone has been associated with rare cases of priapism — a persistent, usually painful erection not associated with sexual arousal.
 In rare cases, trazodone has been linked to heart rhythm problems (cardiac arrhythmias), so if you have heart disease, ask your doctor whether this medication is safe for you.

-- Vortioxetine may increase the risk of bleeding, especially in people taking other medications that can increase the risk of bleeding.
+- Vilazodone and vortioxetine may increase the risk of bleeding, especially in people taking other medications that increase the risk of bleeding.

 For antidepressants that cause sleepiness, be careful about doing activities that require you to be alert, such as driving a car, until you know how the medication will affect you.